Luna Stands Tall & Strong with Earth Medicine

 Spring 2002

 I've learned a lot from Luna.
 I'm a math teacher.
 I am also on the board of Sanctuary Forest, a Humboldt County land trust.
-When Julia Butterfly climbed down from Luna, Sanctuary Forest became trustee of an agreement between Julia and Pacific Lumber Company, and I began my role as primary monitor/caretaker of this "Luna Covenant."
+When Julia Butterfly climbed down from Luna, Sanctuary Forest became trustee of an agreement between Julia and Pacific Lumber Company, and I began my role as primary monitor/caretaker of this "Luna Covenant."by Stuart Moskowitz (Spring 2002)

 When we first learned of the attack, we knew we had to do whatever was necessary to save Luna.
 We were concerned about Luna's biological health, but more pressing, we were concerned about Luna's structural stability.
 With the first of the winter's storms in the immediate forecast, we knew we had to act fast to keep Luna from toppling in the wind.